Reddit Audiophiles Test HomePod, Say It Sounds Better Than $1,000 Speaker - Slashdot

 An article with audiophiles and Apple products (Score:4, Insightful)

-Re:An article with audiophiles and Apple products (Score:4, Insightful)
+Re:An article with audiophiles and Apple products (Score:5, Insightful)

 Re: (Score:2)